psathyrella/partis/readme.md

     ./hample --hmmfname examples/casino.yaml --seq 666655666613423414513666666666666

+This runs the Viterbi algorithm and prints the Viterbi (most probable) path and its log probability.
+It then runs the Forward algorithm and prints the total log probability of having taken any path.

 The similarly-canonical CPG island example may be found in `examples/cpg.yaml`.
 Run it with:

     ./hample --hmmfname examples/cpg.yaml --seq ACTTTTACCGTCAGTGCAGTGCGCGCGCGCGCGCGCCGTTTTAAAAAACCAATT

+Finally, you will find a pair HMM variant of the CPG island example in `examples/pair-cpg.yaml`:

+    ./hample --pair --hmmfname examples/pair-cpg.yaml --seq ACTTTTACCGTCAGTGCAGTGCGCGCGCGCGCGCGCCGTTTTAAAAAACCAATT --seq2 CCTTCGACCGTCAGTGCAGTGCTTGCGCGCGCGAGCCGTTTGCATTAACGCATT

+The Viterbi path should now be thought of as the most probable single path that the two sequences could have taken together.
+Similarly, the Forward probability is now the total probability, summed over all paths, of these two sequences having taken the same path.

 why ham?
 --------